Get insider access

 • Tangle-prone brushroll on carpets.

-The Roborock Q5 is an alright choice for high-pile carpet.
-It's capable of dealing with pet hair and larger debris reasonably well on this surface type, but it has a much harder time collecting finer debris.
+The Roborock Q5 is a good choice for high-pile carpet.
+It can deal with larger debris quite well on this surface type, but it has a slightly harder time collecting finer debris.
 Its surface detection system allows it to automatically increase its suction power to the highest level when cleaning carpeted surfaces.
-While it's capable of cleaning this kind of surface reasonably well, it can have a lot of trouble climbing onto high-pile rugs, which can get caught up in its wheels and dragged around.
+While it can clean this kind of surface reasonably well, it can have a lot of trouble climbing onto high-pile rugs, which can get caught up in its wheels and dragged around.

 Pros